 News flash: it matters.
 This is especially true when it comes time for the economic decision maker (such as the CFO) to sign the purchase order.
 He/she will want some justification for the CapEx or OpEx.
 Providing the answer "because we need it," with little actual supporting financial justification, typically provides a response of, "Not until you can build a case for it."
 This means delays in purchase, implementation and benefits, assuming there really are any.

 For the first half of this year, I sat through more than 70 vendor product presentations.
 I can count on two fingers the number of times there were demonstrable, quantifiable value propositions.
 Many times, the vendors touted features as benefits while skipping the value part entirely.
 (Note: features are not benefits and may have neither benefit nor value.)
 Many vendors say their products are better than their competitors'.
-That's nice, except it assumes
+That's nice, except

 Quantifying value is harder than it seems.
 There are many issues and it takes time.
 I understand that when you are up to your neck in alligators, it is hard to remember your original purpose was to drain the swamp.
 However, before buying any network storage product, it is prudent to make sure the vendors have quantified the value of that product for your environment.